Beautiful DIY Thanksgiving Napkin Rings (From Paper Towel Rolls)

-Thanksgiving napkin rings are a great way to add a festive touch to your table.
-They can be used at a place setting or displayed on the buffet table.
-Rather than buying napkin rings, I created a more economical version from tubes cut from paper towel rolls, covered with ribbon, leaves and beads.
-They are inexpensive and easy way to dress up your holiday table.
-This would also make a fun family craft project.
+Rather than buying napkin rings, I created a more stylish and economical homemade Thanksgiving napkin rings from tubes cut from paper towel rolls, covered with ribbon, leaves and beads.
+They are an inexpensive and easy way to dress up your holiday table.
+This would also make a fun family Thanksgiving napkin ring crafts project.
 You can use scraps of ribbon and accents you have on hand.
-Follow my instructions to make my version or be creative and come up with your own design.

 - Paper towel roll

 - 1 inch wide amber or bronze ribbon

 - Metallic bronze elastic cord

 - Amber bead strips cut from a holiday pick (available at local crafts stores)

 - Small craft scissors

 - Craft glue